-O16 observed value (value was observed by): E1 CRM Entity

-O? observed: Situation?

 S5 Inference Making

 Subclass of: E13 Attribute Assignment

 Superclass of: S6 Data Evaluation

 S7 Simulation or Prediction

 S8 Categorical Hypothesis Building

 Scope note: This class comprises the action of making propositions and statements about particular states of affairs in reality or in possible realities or categorical descriptions of reality by using inferences from other statements based on hypotheses and any form of formal or informal logic.
 It includes evaluations, calculations, and interpretations based on mathematical formulations and propositions.